dwd/Metre/CONFIGURING.md

 Most XMPP servers can handle multiplexing on S2S connections, but some cannot.
 Metre aggressively multiplexes if possible, and turning this to false will prevent this, using a single connection for each domain pair.

+Multiplexing can hide the exact domains in use over a connection (though without ECH, which Metre doesn't yet support, at least one domain will be visible).

-#### transport.sec
+#### transport.tls_required

-Default: true (or from `any`)
+Default: `true`
+Inherits any: yes

 Require TLS (or equivalent in principle) for confidentiality.
 Setting this to true does not require TLS based authentication,  just encryption.

+Note this was `transport.sec` in previous versions, which is still supported.

 ####  transport.xmpp_ver

-Default: true
+Default: `true`

 Almost any server will handle XMPP/1.0, but some component libraries cannot, and will choke if they receive features despite supplying a version attribute in the stream open.
 Node.js based components are particularly affected.
 If you encounter this, set this to false and Metre will ignore the version attribute entirely.

 #### transport.prefer

-Default: "any"
+Default: `any`

-By default, Metre will treat XEP-0368 or StartTLS equally, but setting this to "immediate" or "direct" will cause Metre to use offered XEP-0368 first.
+By default, Metre will treat XEP-0368 or StartTLS equally, but setting this to `immediate` or `direct` will cause Metre to use offered XEP-0368 first.

-Alternately, setting this to "starttls" will make Metre use such connections by default.
+Alternately, setting this to `starttls` will make Metre use such connections by default.

 Metre will still honour any precedence in SRV records, and will only use these if advertised.

 #### transport.connect-timeout

-Default: 10
+Default: `10`

 The number of seconds to wait while trying to establish an XMPP session before giving up and trying the next advertised record.

 #### stanza-timeout

-Default: 20
+Default: `20`

 The number of seconds to wait while trying to send a stanza before giving up and bouncing.

 #### forward

-Default: true if transport type is either "114" or "internal"; otherwise false.
+Default: `true` for `remote` domains; otherwise `false`.

 Controls whether a domain should be forwarded across the security boundary at all.